 If you’re looking for a concrete way to practice focus and concentration with your child, you’ve come to the right place.

-Older kids with problems like lack of focus, impulsivity, inattention, and hyperactivity may benefit from cognitive-behavioral therapy (CBT).
+Older kids displaying symptoms of ADHD like lack of focus, impulsiveness, inattention, and hyperactivity may benefit from cognitive-behavioral therapy (CBT).
 This type of talk therapy helps kids examine their thoughts, behaviors, and feelings and encourages them to replace negative ones with positive connotations.

 CBT is especially good at uncovering thought biases your child may have about themselves that contribute to low focus.
 This therapy helps your child change those negative patterns of thinking for the long term.

-To find a therapist who uses CBT as a treatment, consult with your doctor for recommendations.
+To find a therapist who uses CBT as an ADHD treatment, consult with your doctor for recommendations.
 You can also search for therapists online on the Association for Behavioral and Cognitive Therapies website.

 Art, Music, and Play Therapies

 For children of all ages, therapies that use a hands-on approach can help improve issues like distraction, hyperactivity, inattention, and lack of focus.
 The most common include art, music, and play therapies.